9 Signs You Might Need to Move More (And What to Do About It)

 While downbeat feelings are a part of life and can have many different causes (like a pandemic or being socially isolated), insufficient exercise can certainly be a source.
 Working out is a key part of finding happiness.
 Exercise triggers the natural release of endorphins, the brain chemicals connected to positive emotions.

 High stress levels and unhealthy, sedentary habits are closely connected.
 Working out is a natural stress reliever and mood booster.
 Again, exercise directly results in the release of chemicals such as dopamine that cause feelings of calm and happiness.
 You have to find the balance though because too much high intensity exercise can have the opposite effect.
-Book a free call with us to figure out what’s the right path for you.
+Book a FREE tour with us to figure out what’s the right path for you.

-6. You get sick a lot.
 Working out provides a major boost to your body's immune system, thereby reducing your chances of falling ill.
 Exercise triggers the release of millions of pathogen fighting immune cells into the bloodstream.
 Exercise also reduces inflammation in the body, which further enhances the immune system.

 Getting moving can get you digestive tract moving as well.
 Exercise promotes healthy bowel movements by directing blood flow to organs, stimulating your intestinal muscles to contract.
 Working out also relieves stress, which can relieve constipation.